Divyansh81/spotify-mood-predictor/README.md

 ## 📬 Contact

-Made with ❤️ by [Your Name]
+Made with ❤️ by Divyansh Kaul
-Feel free to connect: [your.email@example.com]

 ---

-## License

-This project is licensed under the MIT License.